lgrn/op5-vagrant/README.md

 While this Vagrant setup makes use of OP5 Monitor, any code in this repository is **strictly unsupported** and comes completely without any type of warranty.
 For more information, please see [LICENSE](https://github.com/lgrn/op5-vagrant/blob/master/LICENSE).

+## Requirements

+You need a working Vagrant installation, and a working provider.
+This configuration assumes Virtualbox.

+## Why

+### What is Vagrant?

+Vagrant is a tool for building and managing virtual machine environments in a single workflow.

+### Is Vagrant Docker?

+No, because Docker does not spin up virtual machines.
+"Vagrant is a tool focused on providing a consistent development environment workflow across multiple operation systems.
+Docker is a container management that can consistently run software as long as a containerization system exists."

+### Some use cases

+* You want a clean install of a certain version of OP5 Monitor on a Centos 6/7 (or both) system/s quickly to test something out.
+* You want a pre-configured environment with a master and poller (not implemented yet)

 ## Example use

 Clone this repo and run `vagrant up` for the OP5 installation you want: